Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The 242.4 passing yards the Jaguars allow per game makes them the NFL's 13th-ranked pass defense this season.
+- The 242.4 passing yards the Jaguars yield per game makes them the NFL's 13th-ranked pass defense this season.

-- The Jaguars have given up 20 passing TDs this season (1.3 per game), ranking them sixth among NFL defenses.
+- The Jaguars have allowed 20 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's matchup with the Bills, Meyers grabbed six passes for 59 yards while being targeted eight times.
+- In last week's outing against the Bills, Meyers was targeted eight times, totaling 59 yards on six receptions.

-- Meyers has racked up 103 receiving yards (34.3 per game), hauling in 12 passes on 20 targets during his last three games.
+- Meyers has recorded 103 receiving yards (34.3 per game), reeling in 12 passes on 20 targets in his last three games.

 Meyers' New England Teammates